RustFestEU/2017.rustfest.eu/location.md

 Kyiv has two international airports (IEV and KBP), with a few low-cost airlines servicing the city, including WizAir, Norwegian, AirBaltic, and Turkish Airlines.
 There are non-stop flights from NYC, too.

-For our guests from neighbouring countries train may be a more convenient and more affordable alternative.
+For our guests from neighboring countries train may be a more convenient and more affordable alternative.
 There are overnight trains from Bratislava, Warsaw, Saint-Petersburg, Moscow, Minsk, Belgrade, some of them offer discounts for students and young adults if booked in advance.

 ### Visa